aevyrie/tolstack/README.md

 ### 1D Tolerance Analysis

-This application does not attempt to model all of the tolerances in your part, rather, this is a tool to help you model and understand critical tolerance stacks in one dimension.
+This application does not attempt to model all of the tolerances in your assembly, rather, this is a tool to help you model and understand critical tolerance stacks in one dimension.
 This greatly simplifies the modelling process and generally makes for much clearer, actionable, output.

 ## Features